-Partners and employees of EY are prohibited from taking decisions on behalf of management of your entity.
+Partners and employees of EY are prohibited from taking decisions on behalf of management.
 Management threats may also arise during the provision of a non-audit service where management is required to make judgements or decisions based on that work.
-There are no management threats at the date of this report.